rodrigomaria/strava-stats/README.md

 - `STRAVA_CLIENT_ID`: Your Strava client ID
 - `STRAVA_CLIENT_SECRET`: Your Strava client secret

-You can configure them directly in the `.env` file at the root of the project.
+You can configure creating the `.env` file at the root of the project.

 To generate these variables, you need to create a [Strava app](https://developers.strava.com/docs/getting-started/#account).